This article first appeared in the HFM Billion Dollar Club 2019 Special Report.

 SIMM is typically far less punitive because it allows for greater risk offsets between products.
 The difficulty however is that it is complex to calculate because it relies on sensitivities as the input.

-A third option is to use a hybrid approach of SIMM and Grid — perhaps when the overhead of calculating sensitivities for very exotic products outweighs the reduction in IM you would get from using SIMM rather than Grid.
+A third option is to use a hybrid approach of SIMM and Grid — perhaps when the overhead of calculating sensitivities for very exotic products outweighs the reduction in Initial Margin you would get from using SIMM rather than Grid.

 The most important thing to understand about SIMM is how the framework uses a very specific set of product classes and risk buckets within the model.
 What this means is that sensitivities need to be calculated and mapped differently to traditional industry sensitivities.

-Given that SIMM requires the two way posting of IM, both counterparties need to be able to calculate and resolve differences between each other’s calculations on a daily basis.
+Given that SIMM requires the two way posting of Initial Margin, both counterparties need to be able to calculate and resolve differences between each other’s calculations on a daily basis.

 Here are some insights that might help you get the best out of being caught by UMR:

 Calculating sensitivities for SIMM usually differs from a firm’s existing view of risk so the creation of new processes and ongoing maintenance turns out to be a bigger cost than expected.
-Given the intricacy of the models and the fact that reconciliation needs to take place on a daily basis, the importance of understanding the mechanics of the model and how they impact IM is crucial to resolving IM disputes.
+Given the intricacy of the models and the fact that reconciliation needs to take place on a daily basis, the importance of understanding the mechanics of the model and how they impact Initial Margin is crucial to resolving Initial Margin disputes.
 Independent validation ensures that both counterparties produce accurate calculations.

 There is also a ‘best execution’ impact; you need to factor in the cost of funding the margin.
 Consider introducing smart analytics into your control process, monitoring the impact of events such as option expiry and strategy unwinds, and looking at rebalancing positions across dealers to minimise margin.
 Don’t treat UMR as an end of day ops process, but look at it as an opportunity to optimise your return on capital.